Makhdoom Yahya Maneri

 Kamaluddin Yahya Maneri (Died 1323) popularly known as Makhdoom Yahya Maneri was an Indian Sufi saint of the 13th century.
 His tomb is known as Badi Dargah, near a mosque located in Maner Sharif, 29 km from Patna, Bihar, India.

 Early life and education

 Kamaluddin Yahya Maneri was born to Shaikh Imaduddin Israil Maneri, who came to India from Jerusalem in 1180 with their family.
 Maneri's father Makhdoom Imaduddin Israil was the eldest son of Imam Muhammad Taj Faqih Hashmi.
 His father and uncles settled in Maner which was later also called Maner Sharif.

-Kamaluddin Yahya Maneri studied Islamic law at Al-Nizamiyya of Baghdad.
+Kamaluddin Yahya Maneri studied Islamic law at the Nizamiyya of Baghdad.
 He was a disciple of Sheikh Shahab al-Din Abu Hafs Umar al-Suhrawardi of Suhrawardiyya Sufi order.
 His associates include Baha-ud-din Zakariya, Saadi Shirazi and Kamal al-Din Isma'il al-'Isfahani and Makhdoom Syed Shahabuddin Pir Jagjot of Balkh who settled in Jethuli near Patna.